 Evidence of an increase in accidents can be seen in Table 2 on Page 465 of the report.
 Hospital data reveals that, compared to what would have been expected without the helmet law, the risk of non-head injuries almost doubled, indicating that risk of accidents almost doubled.

 Compared to what would have been expected without the helmet law, the risk of accident almost doubled.
 The risk of death & serious injury increased by 57%, as helmets could not compensate for increased accidents.

 This is similar to what was observed in a data set including children and adults, where the risk of injury more than tripled.

 Cycling has become more dangerous after the helmet law.
 It would appear misguided to insist on reducing the risk of minor injuries when it increases the risk of serious injuries in other ways.

 Australia has one of the worst cycling safety record among developed countries.
-In Australia, the cyclist fatality rate is five times greater than in the Netherlands (where very few wear helmets), while the serious injury rate is 22 TIMES greater.
+The cyclist fatality rate is five times greater than in the Netherlands, while the serious injury rate is 22 TIMES greater.
+For urban cycling, the fatality rate per commuter cyclist is 27 times higher in Sydney, Australia than in Copenhagen, Denmark.
 This huge difference indicates an accident rate several orders of magnitude higher.

 New Zealand introduced a bicycle helmet law in 1994.
 A cycling safety perception survey reveals that most people believe that cycling has become more dangerous since the helmet law.
 Comparing cycling with ‘when I was at high school’ (before the helmet law), 83% report that cycling is more dangerous, while only 20% believe that cycling has become safer over the last 10 years (since 1994: introduction of helmet law).